Knuth-Programming-Hub/KLE-bot/README.md

 - [x] Managing Meetups/Events
 - [x] Identifying and Verifying [JIIT](http://www.jiit.ac.in/) students
 - [x] Creating link for a particular code
+- [x] Year-wise ranklists

 ## Future Prospects

+- Generating data for members' performances in CF contests
 - Connecting to the Telegram group
 - Accepting/Rejecting requests on the CF group
-- Answering trivial and repeated questions
 - Managing Polls
-- Batch-wise leaderboards

 ## How to Get Started

-- Follow the steps provided [here](CONTRIBUTING.md).
+- Follow the steps provided [here](CONTRIBUTING.md#Setup).
+- If you don't want to go through the hassle of setting up the bot, join our [server](https://discord.gg/jatPMerTED) to try the bot instantly.

 ## Contributing workflow

+Note: Do checkout our [Project board](https://github.com/Knuth-Programming-Hub/KLE-bot/projects/1).
+Here you will find the things we already are working on and have planned for improving the bot.
+Also checkout the [Discussions](https://github.com/Knuth-Programming-Hub/KLE-bot/discussions) for this repository.

 - You can work on existing [issues](https://github.com/Knuth-Programming-Hub/KLE-bot/issues) or create new issues and work on them.
 - After completing the steps mentioned in [CONTRIBUTING.md](CONTRIBUTING.md) you have the project up and running.
 You are right now in _master branch_.
 (You can check your current branch with `git branch`.)